How to Talk about Trauma in Therapy: Three Expert Tips?

 1. Connect your feelings to words or objects.

 This is open territory to choose words that represent your feelings when you’re talking about your trauma.
 The words don’t need to come in complete sentences either.
 They can be standalone words that represent a specific feeling.
 They can be words with a tangible representation in an object with a specific shape, color, and function.
+In our women’s program, therapists often integrate art and sensory tools to help ground clients before discussing traumatic memories.

 An object can be something from the environment of your traumatic experience or something that you associate with that experience.
 These objects can be helpful for you to focus on something visual when describing your memories or feelings about the trauma.